Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

   <img src="https://github.com/user-attachments/assets/49dcffc6-f220-4368-9558-a80290d2a2c2" width="250"/>
 </p>

-In the "Profile" menu, you are provided the option to log out of your currently active account.
-Additionally, you can change your username and/or your password.
-Your account credentials will be updated in the MySQL database accordingly.
-The "Logout" button will return the user to the opening screen to either sign in or login.
+In the Profile menu, users can:

+- Log out, which returns them to the welcome screen

+- Change their username or password, which updates the information in the database

-> **Note:** No duplicates are allowed for usernames or passwords across users.
+> **Note:** Duplicate usernames and passwords are not allowed

 ### Create Monthly Budget